variant-inc/lazy-helm-charts/charts/variant-handler/README.md

 ### What does it do by default

-- Your API will be available on VPN at `https://api.internal.dev-drivevariant.com/my-namespace/my-api/`
-- Your API will be available to other services in the cluster at `http://my-api.my-namespace.svc.cluster.local/`
-- Private - the API is reachable only via [OpenVPN](https://usxtech.atlassian.net/wiki/spaces/CLOUD/pages/1332445185/How+to+configure+OpenVPN+using+Okta+SSO+to+access+USX+Variant+Resources), or by other services inside the same cluster
-  - See [ingress confguration](#ingress-configuration) to make it public, and for information regarding the generated URLs
-- Firewall - the API can only reach [these services](https://github.com/variant-inc/iaac-eks/blob/master/scripts/istio/service-entries.eps#L8) or other services inside the same cluster by default
-  - See [egress configuration](#egress-configuration) to whitelist services you need to reach outside of the cluster
 - No Infrastructure Access - Amazon services are firewall whitelisted by default, but you still need an AWS role if you need access to AWS services (SQS, SNS, RDS, etc.)
   - See [infrastructure permissions](#infrastructure-permissions)